StephenKiiyuruNganga/dog-vision/README.md

 # 🐶End to end multiclass dog breed classification

 In this epic journey, we:
-1. Builds an end to end multiclass image classifier using Tensorflow 2.0 and Tensorflow Hub
+1. Build an end to end multiclass image classifier using Tensorflow 2.0 and Tensorflow Hub
 2. Deploy the model inside a streamlit app so that the world can enjoy it.
 Checkout the app [here]().

 ## 1. Problem